brilliapps/danno_script/README.md

   }
 ```

+SOME OLDER STUFF, I PROPOSE NOT TO THINK OF IT MUCH NOW.

 ![image](https://raw.githubusercontent.com/brilliapps/danno_script/main/assets/danno_script_1.jpg)

 Here is the example lint undersores with red meaning errors, especially under an argument to a function or if an argument was not found then under a method name.